When you’re starting out, a term like ‘stock float’ might seem scary. But it shouldn’t be.

-One of the most important concepts for you to learn as you start your trading career is what makes stock prices rise and fall …
+This is one of the most important concepts for you to learn … It’s one of the big things that makes stock prices rise and fall.

-… What makes a ridiculous selloff occur first thing in the morning?
+What makes a ridiculous sell-off occur first thing in the trading day?

 Table of Contents